-Top-notch Spanish <> English translation and editing across disciplines and genres.
+Top-notch Spanish <> English translation and editing across disciplines and genres

 Currently seeking a publisher for

-See: Translation of “Shots in the Dark” in Los Angeles Review, short story by Olivera Castillo (Cuba), October 2020; translations of poetry by Olivera Castillo in spoKe 5 Poetry Annual (2018).
+• Hard Earth (Original title: Tierra dura, unpublished).
+Short story collection by Jorge Olivera Castillo (Cuba), translated by Erin Goodman.
+“The Feast” appears in English translation in Latin American Literature Today, September 2024.
+See also: Translation of “Shots in the Dark” in Los Angeles Review, short story by Olivera Castillo (Cuba), October 2020; translations of poetry by Olivera Castillo in spoKe 5 Poetry Annual (2018).

-• English translation of Una casa en los Catskills [Working title: A House in the Catskills] by Odette Casamayor-Cisneros (Cuba–US).
+• Una casa en los Catskills [Working title: A House in the Catskills] by Odette Casamayor-Cisneros (Cuba–US).
 Short story collection (Original publisher: Letras cubanas, 2015), translated by Erin Goodman.
 See: “Facebook Love Story” by Casamayor-Cisneros, and “On Translation and the Digital Connection: A Conversation between Odette Casamayor-Cisneros and Erin Goodman,” featured in Australian literary journal The Lifted Brow, March 2020.
 Translation of "Entre cubanos" ("Patriotic Sex") in New England Review Vol. 42 No. 1 (March 2021).

-Other Recent Translations
+Selection of Recent Translations

 Nuestra misión